VMois/vmois.github.io/about.md

 ---
 layout: page
 title: About
-subtitle: Hi!
-I'm Vladyslav Moisieienkov.
+subtitle: "Hi!
+I'm Vladyslav Moisieienkov :ukraine:"
 ---

-I am a software engineer from Ukraine.
-I work part-time as a Data Engineer at [WorldQuant Predictive](https://wqpredictive.com) and studying full-time Electrical Engineering BSc at [Budapest University of Technology and Economics](https://www.vik.bme.hu/en/) university.
-Previously, Software Engineer (Technical Student) at [CERN](https://www.home.cern/), Data Engineering Intern at [Realeyes](https://www.realeyesit.com/).

-I am interested in Python, backend development, distributed systems, and architecture design.
-It brings me joy to see how components of the system interact with each other efficiently.

-I created this blog, *"A place for my tech stuff"*, to learn how to write better technical content, advance my knowledge, and share it along the way.
+Welcome to the *"A place for my tech stuff"* blog.
+I created this blog to learn how to write better technical content, advance my knowledge, and share it along the way.

-## Not tech related

-I am an introvert with short bursts of extroverted behavior :sweat_smile:.
-I love playing volleyball and watching movies, TV series, and anime.
+I am writing about different topics in software engineering that I find interesting :nerd_face: I hope you will find something useful here.
+Do you want to know what topics are already covered?
+Check out [the tags page](/tags/).

+Interested?
+Subscribe to my [RSS feed](/feed.xml) or [Twitter](https://twitter.com/vmoisu) to get notified about new posts.